MindFiv/FivcAdvisor/docs/DESIGN.md

 ## 🎯 Overview

-CrewAI Hatchery is an advanced multi-agent system designed to autonomously generate tools, optimize decision-making processes, and dynamically build specialized crews for complex task execution.
+FivcAdvisor is an advanced multi-agent system designed to autonomously generate tools, optimize decision-making processes, and dynamically build specialized crews for complex task execution.
 The system leverages intelligent agents to create a self-improving ecosystem that adapts and evolves based on task requirements and performance feedback.

 ---